Skip to Content

 • Embezzlement: This type of theft crime involves misappropriating or misusing funds or property that was entrusted to you by another person or entity.
 Embezzlement is a white-collar crime and is generally charged as a felony.

-• Identity theft: Identity theft occurs when an individual uses another person's personal identifying information, such as their name, Social Security number, or credit card information, without their consent, with the intent to commit fraud or other crimes.
+• Identity theft: Identity theft occurs when an individual uses another person's personal identifying information, such as their name, Social Security number, or credit card information, without their consent, intending to commit fraud or other crimes.
 Identity theft is a serious crime and is generally charged as a felony.

-• Shoplifting: Shoplifting is a type of theft crime that occurs when an individual steals merchandise from a retail store or establishment.
+• Shoplifting: Shoplifting is a theft when an individual steals merchandise from a retail store or establishment.
 Shoplifting is a serious crime that can lead to significant penalties, even for first-time offenders.

 Defending Against Theft Crime Charges

-Depending on the nature of the theft crime with which you are charged, you could be facing a wide range of penalties, including imprisonment, probation, fines, and restitution.
-In addition, a theft crime conviction will result in a permanent criminal record, which can make it difficult to find employment, obtain housing, or secure loans in the future.
-However, there are several different defense strategies that can be used to fight theft crime charges, and, in some cases, it may be possible to get the charges dismissed or reduced.
+Depending on the nature of the theft crime you are charged with, you could face a wide range of penalties, including imprisonment, probation, fines, and restitution.
+In addition, a theft crime conviction will result in a permanent criminal record, making it difficult to find employment, obtain housing, or secure loans in the future.
+However, several different defense strategies can be used to fight theft crime charges, and, in some cases, it may be possible to get the charges dismissed or reduced.

 Possible defenses to theft crime charges include:

-• Insufficient evidence: In order to obtain a conviction, the prosecution must prove that you committed the theft crime beyond a reasonable doubt.
+• Insufficient evidence: To obtain a conviction, the prosecution must prove that you committed the theft crime beyond a reasonable doubt.
 If the evidence against you is weak or the prosecution's case is flawed, it may be possible to get the charges dropped or dismissed.

-• False accusations: In some cases, individuals are wrongfully accused of theft crimes.
-This can happen due to mistaken identity, misunderstanding, or even malicious intent.
+• False accusations: Individuals are sometimes wrongfully accused of theft crimes.
+This can happen due to mistaken identity, misunderstanding, or malicious intent.
 Our team can thoroughly investigate your case and gather evidence to prove that you are innocent of the charges against you.

-• Coerced confession: In some cases, individuals are coerced into making false confessions to crimes they did not commit.
-If you made a confession to a theft crime, we can investigate the circumstances surrounding the confession and determine if it was coerced or otherwise inadmissible in court.
+• Coerced confession: Sometimes, individuals are coerced into making false confessions to crimes they did not commit.
+If you confessed to a theft crime, we can investigate the confession's circumstances and determine if it was coerced or otherwise inadmissible in court.

 • Fourth Amendment violations: The Fourth Amendment to the U.S. Constitution protects individuals from unreasonable searches and seizures.
-If law enforcement violated your Fourth Amendment rights during the course of their investigation, it may be possible to get the evidence against you suppressed and the charges against you dropped.
+If law enforcement violated your Fourth Amendment rights during their investigation, it may be possible to get the evidence against you suppressed, and the charges against you dropped.

-• Entrapment: In some cases, law enforcement uses entrapment techniques to catch individuals in the act of committing a theft crime.
+• Entrapment: In some cases, law enforcement uses entrapment techniques to catch individuals committing theft.
 If you were entrapped by law enforcement, it may be possible to get the charges against you dismissed.

 Being charged with a theft crime is a serious matter that requires the attention of an experienced criminal defense attorney.
 At First Coast Criminal Defense, we understand the stress and anxiety that comes along with facing a theft crime charge, and we are here to provide you with the guidance, support, and aggressive legal representation you need.
 When you choose our team, you can expect responsive communication, personalized legal strategies, and aggressive advocacy every step of the way.